1jour1vin

 Nose

-Notes of cherries, sweet berries, and dark fruits, with a hint of spice
+Notes of cherries, sweet small berries, and dark fruits, with a subtle spicy undertone

-Supple and full-bodied, with a sweet, fruity core, lovely freshness on the palate, full-bodied tannins, excellent balance, and a long, mineral finish
+Supple and full-bodied, with a sweet, fruity core; lovely freshness on the palate, full-bodied tannins, well-balanced, and a long, briny finish

 Serve